 For statisticians, problem-solving and communication skills are as important as prowess in mathematics and data analytics.
-Acquiring the skills and experience required for a career as a statistician may begin in high school by taking classes in mathematics and science, but also by studying English and computer courses, as the American Statistical Association’s This Is Statistics site explains.
+Acquiring the skills and experience required for a career as a statistician may begin by earning a bachelor’s degree in mathematics, computer science, or a related discipline.

-These are the most important skills for statisticians to possess, according to the BLS:
+The following are the most important skills for statisticians to possess:

-- Communication: Essential for explaining the results of statistical analysis to stakeholders who don’t have a background in mathematics, and in other interactions with co-workers, clients, and colleagues
+Communication: Is essential for explaining the results of statistical analysis to stakeholders who don’t have a background in mathematics and in other interactions with co-workers, clients, and colleagues

 Statistician Salary and Employment Outlook

-The median annual salary for statisticians as of May 2019 was $91,160, according to the BLS.
-PayScale explains that education level, years of experience, and job location can affect statistician salaries.
-For example, statisticians working in the Washington, D.C., area earn about 13% more than the average for all locations, while those employed in Boston receive about 6% less than the average for all statisticians in the U.S.
+The median annual salary for statisticians as of May 2021 was $95,570, according to the BLS.
+Payscale explains that education level, years of experience, and job location can affect salaries for statisticians.
+For example, as of March 2023, statisticians working in the Washington, D.C., area earned about 17% more than the median statistician salary for all locations, while those employed in Cincinnati, Ohio, earned about 15% less than the median salary for all statisticians in the U.S.

-- Late-career salaries were 48% higher than the average for all statisticians as of October 2020.
+Late-career salaries were 32% higher than the median salary for all statisticians as of March 2023.

-- Early-career and entry-level statistician positions paid 4% and 12% less salary than the average, respectively.
+Early-career and entry-level statistician positions paid 4% and 14% less salary than the median, respectively.

-The BLS forecasts that the number of jobs for statisticians will increase by 35% between 2019 and 2029, which is much faster than the projected average growth for all occupations.
+The BLS forecasts that the number of jobs for statisticians will increase by 33% between 2021 and 2031, much faster than the projected average growth for all occupations.
 Areas where demand for statisticians is expected to be greatest include research and development, consulting, and computer systems design.

 Economic growth depends on the ability of businesses and industries to take advantage of advances in technology and data analytics.
-Statisticians play a pivotal role in converting the raw data that is now a business’s most valuable asset into revenue and profit by helping business managers, engineers, scientists, and others make the most rewarding decisions possible.
-Programs such as Maryville University’s online Master of Science in Data Science program help students interested in statistics pursue their professional goals.
+Statisticians play a pivotal role in converting the raw data that’s now a business’s most valuable asset into revenue and profit by helping business managers, engineers, scientists, and others make the most rewarding decisions possible.
+Programs such as Maryville’s online Master of Science in Data Science program help students interested in statistics pursue their professional goals.